 What does MBBS mean for a doctor?

-Hopefully, you are now familiar with the basic differences between MD vs MBBS.
+Hopefully, you are now familiar with the basic differences between MD and MBBS.
 If you are planning to study medical courses abroad but are confused about the university then don’t worry!
-Take the assistance of the experts at Leverage Edu who will gauge through your profile and recommend the most suitable universities for you!
+Take the assistance of our study abroad experts who will gauge your profile and recommend the most suitable universities for you!